CircleCI-Public/config-preview-sdk/docs/commands.md

   * `setup_remote_docker`
   * `save_to_workspace`

-> NOTE: Built-in commands are implicitly in the empty scope and are thus syntactically equivalent to primitives such as `run`).
+> NOTE: Built-in commands are implicitly in the empty scope and are thus syntactically equivalent to primitives such as `run`.
 This _may_ change in future versions of configuration but is true to maintain compatibility with version `2` configuration.

 ## Examples

-The following is a an example of part of an "s3tools" orb defining a command called "s3sync":
+The example shown below illustrates part of an "s3tools" orb defining a command called "s3sync":

 ```yaml
 # s3tools orb